dyuriaws/CognitoExtIDP/Lab1.md

 To perform this task, login to AWS account console, choose Cloud9 as your service and open pre-created Cloud9 environment.
 Your Cloud9 environment may not be seen under "You environments" but can be found under "Account environments".

-The git repository <a href="https://github.com/aws-samples/amazon-cognito-example-for-external-idp" rel="noopener noreferrer" target="_blank">https://github.com/aws-samples/amazon-cognito-example-for-external-idp</a> already cloned to your Cloud9 environment.
+The git repository <a href="https://github.com/aws-samples/amazon-cognito-example-for-external-idp" rel="nofollow">https://github.com/aws-samples/amazon-cognito-example-for-external-idp</a> already cloned to your Cloud9 environment.

 1. In the JAM web console select the **Open AWS Console** button in the top right.
 This will open a new browser tab to the AWS console.